marcellomaugeri/euler-swap/README.md

 ## Operation

-Since the level of acceptable borrowing risk is not be the same for every user, pooled deposits are not supported.
-Each Maglev instance manages funds for a single entity (who of course may be jointly owned).
+Since the level of acceptable borrowing risk is not necessarily the same for every user, pooled deposits are not supported.
+Each Maglev instance manages funds for a single entity (which of course may be jointly owned).

 Maglev is a contract designed to be used as an [EVC operator](https://evc.wtf/docs/whitepaper/#operators).
 This means that the user, known as the *holder*, does not give up control over their funds to a smart contract, but instead retains it in their wallet.
 The holder can be any compatible address, including standard multisig wallets or even an EOA.

 ### Usage

-The following are the high-level steps required to use Maglev:
+The following are the high-level steps required to setup Maglev:

 * Deposit funds into one or both of the vaults in proportion to the initial price
-* Deploy the desired Maglev contract, choosing parameters such as the vaults, debt limits, and the desired `fee`
+* Deploy the desired Maglev contract, choosing parameters such as the vaults, initial price ratio, debt limits, and the swapping fee
-  * Note that the Maglev contract must be created after the funds are deposited, because its constructor will read the current debts and balances to setup its reserves cache
+  * Note that the Maglev contract must be created *after* the funds are deposited, because its constructor will read the current debts and balances to setup its reserves cache
 * Install the Maglev contract as an operator for your account
-* Invoke the `activate()` function on the Maglev contract
+* Optional: Invoke the `activate()` function on the Maglev contract.
+Otherwise, Maglev will be activated when the first swap is performed (increasing its gas cost somewhat)
-  * This function can be invoked by anyone, and it is harmless to re-invoke it

-At this point, anyone can invoke `swap()` on the Maglev contract, and this will perform borrowing and transferring activity between the two vaults.

 ### Reconfiguration